 The Book of Hours

-After the Trinity College altarpiece, discussed in last week’s posting, the most important work to survive from these exchanges with the Scottish-Flemish circle was the Book of Hours of Mary Tudor.
+After the Trinity College altarpiece, discussed in last week’s posting, the most important work to survive from these exchanges with the Scottish-Flemish circle was the Book of Hours of Margaret Tudor.
 Another piece of royal patronage, it was James IV’s present to his wife at their marriage in 1504.
 This beautiful book was previously attributed to Simon Bening.
 That attribution has now been challenged.
 Nevertheless, the work is close enough to his style for it to be clear that it is a product of the artistic circle to which Simon Bening and his father belonged and which, it seems, was also closely linked to Scotland.